 If the V-SMF receives the HPLMN Alternative S-NSSAI and the HPLMN S-NSSAI from the AMF, the V-SMF sends both the HPLMN Alternative S-NSSAI and the HPLMN S-NSSAI to the H-SMF.

+If the V-SMF receives the Connection Capability from UE, the V-SMF provides the Connection Capability from roaming UE to H-SMF.

 7-12b.
 These steps are the same as steps 4-10 in clause 4.3.2.2.1 with the following differences:

 - These steps are executed in Home PLMN;